guidokl/sysda.sh/README.md

 # sysda.sh

-**sysda.sh** is a Bash script that provides an interactive menu for quick system, network, and security checks—everything an admin needs, all in one place.
+**sysda.sh** is a Bash script that provides an interactive menu for quick system, network, and security checks.
 The menu is easily modifiable, so you can add or change options to suit your workflow.

-> 💬 I made this for quick checks—especially on mobile SSH—without typing every command.
+> 💬 I made this for quick checks - especially on mobile SSH - without typing every command.

 ---